 What would you think if I told you that was wrong?

-When you get your paycheck, the very first thing you absolutely must do is pay yourself.
+When you get paid, the first thing you must always do is pay yourself.
 That’s it.
 In fact, if you do this, you will find that you can save more money than you probably ever even realize.

 While this is simple in theory, it is shocking that it is not what people do.